 Eat the best xiao long bao in Shanghai at these restaurants.
 Photo by Rachel Gouk @ Nomfluence

 There’s nothing more Shanghai than xiao long bao.
-Here’s a big guide to xiao long bao, including my top three in Shanghai.
+Here’s a big guide to the best xiao long bao in Shanghai, including my top picks.

 If you’re new to xiao long bao, you might find the introduction handy.
-Otherwise, xiao long bao aficionados can scroll down for the hit list.
+If you’re a soup dumpling expert, jump ahead with chopsticks at the ready!

 What is a xiao long bao?